AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/identity-handling.md

 ## File-based destinations {#file-based}

-[File-based destinations](/help/destinations/destination-types.md#file-based) (for example Amazon S3, SFTP, most email marketing destinations such as Adobe Campaign, Oracle Eloqua, Salesforce Marketing Cloud): Identity setup in most of these destinations is open as long as a primary key is specified.
+For [file-based destinations](/help/destinations/destination-types.md#file-based) (for example Amazon S3, SFTP, most email marketing destinations such as Adobe Campaign, Oracle Eloqua, Salesforce Marketing Cloud), the identity setup in most of these destinations is open as long as a deduplication (primary) key is specified.

 Note that only a single identity from the [identity namespace](/help/identity-service/ui/identity-graph-viewer.md#access-identity-graph-viewer) can be selected in an export.
 When you select an identity for export, it is automatically selected as a [mandatory attribute](/help/destinations/ui/activate-batch-profile-destinations.md#mandatory-attributes) and [deduplication key](/help/destinations/ui/activate-batch-profile-destinations.md#deduplication-keys).